San Juan, Guatemala: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Take care to choose the necessary type.
-The majority of adapters that you can buy are just plug changers and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Take care to find the correct kind.
+A lot of adapters currently sold are just plugs and expect your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most countries.
+This one is sufficent for most locations.

 March

-If you visit San Juan during March, you will probably find that it is consistently hot, extremely hazy and dry with little rain.
+If you visit San Juan during March, you may see that it is extremely hot, extremely hazy and dry with little rain.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the high 70s F (mid 20s C).

 What to wear/what to pack: